SinghMahika/Sentiment_Analysis/README.md

 Pandas
 Matplotlib
 Seaborn
-Scipy
+wordcloud
+re
+nltk
+time

 Open the Jupyter Notebook provided in the project to explore our data analysis and machine learning model implementation.
-To predict IMDb scores for new movies, you can use our trained model by following the examples provided in the notebook.
+To predict Sentiments for new tweets, you can use our trained model by following the examples provided in the notebook.